Wednesday, 30 April 2025

 Confidence lost with remote still in your shaky hand

-Soldiering on, as the little folk got easier to understand
+Soldiering on, as these little folk got easier to understand

 Warning sign number two was a right to do